-What is being done in these areas, appears to be incomplete or ineffective as the Hispanic students in the 2019 sample indicated that the HSI employees providing advising/mentoring, instruction/teaching, tutoring services, scholarship and financial aid assistance, career services, and who sponsor student organizations did not understand their culture.
+What is being done in these areas appears to be incomplete or ineffective as the Hispanic students in the 2019 sample indicated that the HSI employees providing advising/mentoring, instruction/teaching, tutoring services, scholarship and financial aid assistance, career services, and who sponsor student organizations did not understand their culture.
 These circumstances illustrate a marked need for an increase of cultural competence on the part of many employees at the HSIs.
-This will not be effected or effective without "campus leadership [involved] in the development of supportive characteristics" (Kruse, Rakha & Calderone, 2018, p.
+This will not be effected or effective without -eampus leadership [involved] in the development of supportive characteristics" (Kruse, Rakha & Calderone, 2018, p.
 733).
-Increases in this area will make the HSIs and their employees "more credible, empathetic, relatable, and trustworthy" (Haupt & Connolly Knox, 2018, p.
+Increases in this area will make the HSIs and their employees -more credible, empathetic, relatable, and trustworthy" (Haupt & Connolly Knox, 2018, p.
 538) in the eyes of students.

 There are existing models to guide these efforts like those developed by Castellanos and Gloria (2007) and Santiago, Taylor, and Calderon (2015).
 There is also a great wealth of information about student success programming, advising, mentoring, instructional design, and other relevant topics available in the literature.
-To avoid extension of "under theorized and diffuse" (Kruse, Rakha & Calderone, 2018, p.
-733) practice, the agenda suggested by Kruse, Rakha and Calderone, "attention to shared knowledge, professional learning at all levels of the organization, inclusive instructional methods, integration with other campus initiatives, and inclusivity of diversity foci" (p.
+To avoid extension of -under theorized and diffuse" (Kruse, Rakha & Calderone, 2018, p.
+733) practice, the agenda suggested by Kruse, Rakha and Calderone, -attention to shared knowledge, professional learning at all levels of the organization, inclusive instructional methods, integration with other campus initiatives, and inclusivity of diversity foci" (p.
 733), is an appropriate starting point for discussion and planning.
 The research results reported above can function as thought provoking and organizing material in a conversation of this type.
 While further investigation and elucidation in many areas is desirable, there is no time to delay.

-As noted above, nearly two-thirds of the undergraduates in the US who identify as Hispanic attend HSIs (Revilla, 2018).
-With 2.3 million Hispanics attending college in 2014 (Krogstad, 2016), that represents more than 1.5 million students.
+As noted above, nearly two-thirds of the undergraduates in the US who identify as Hispanic attend HSIs (Revilla-Garcia, 2018).
+With 2.3 million Hispanics attending college in 2014 (Krogstad, 2016), that represents more than 1.5 million Hispanic students at HSIs.
 As the largest segment of the US population after Whites (Flores, 2017), the second fastest growing segment of the US population, and the youngest of all the US' ethnic groups, Hispanics will be a larger percentage of the college ready population in the coming decades.
 This is already the case in some parts of the country like Texas where 52.4% of the students in the public schools were Hispanic in the 2017-2018 school year (Nagy, Whallun & Kallus, 2018).

-There are also many colleges and universities whose student population is predominantly Hispanic like Texas A&M International University, Saint Mary's University, the University of the Incarnate Word, California State University San Bernadino and Stanislaus, and the University of New Mexico (TAMIU, 2015).
-With declining enrollment and declining birth rates in most segments of the US population (DeBarros & Adamy, 2019), young adults from Hispanic/Latino backgrounds are the only portion of the market for US colleges and universities that is notably expanding.
-It is both appropriate and necessary that the institutions a large percentage of them have chosen to attend would establish culturally appropriate supports, seek to limit "acculturative stress" (Chun, Marin, Schwartz, Pham & Castro-Olivo, 2016, p.
-385) felt by the students, and work to develop "supportive characteristics" (Kruse, Rakha & Calderone, 2018, p.
+For a good number of colleges and universities, these demographic shifts have already resulted in student populations that are predominantly Hispanic.
+Notable institutions in this category are Texas A&M International University, Saint Mary's University, the University of the Incarnate Word, California State University San Bernardino and Stanislaus, and the University of New Mexico (TAMIU, 2015).
+With declining enrollment from and declining birth rates in most segments of the US population (DeBarros & Adamy, 2019), young adults from Hispanic/Latino backgrounds are the only portion of the market for US colleges and universities that is notably expanding.
+It is both appropriate and necessary that the institutions a large percentage of them have chosen to attend would establish culturally responsive supports, seek to limit -acculturative stress" (Chun, Marin, Schwartz, Pham & Castro-Olivo, 2016, p.
+385) felt by the students, and work to develop -supportive characteristics" (Kruse, Rakha & Calderone, 2018, p.
 733) to nurture a healthy and affirming environment for their Hispanic students.
+The findings reported in this paper can inform that process.